 Full-time RVers can appreciate a mild climate.
 Days when the weather is not too hot, and not too cold are simply perfect.
 This not only feels great, but saves precious energy in the RV by allowing you to forgo running fans or heaters.
 What if it could be 70 degrees year round?
-And better yet, what if there were places to stay for free in those areas?
+And better yet, what if there were places to stay for in those areas with no camping fees?
 Good news says, this is possible with a Harvest Hosts membership.
 Upgrade to the golf membership to take advantage of our first stop, and countless others on our journey.
 Below, we’ve mapped out where to find that perfect climate throughout the year for the ideal 70-degree weather road trip.

 When seeking a warmer climate in the winter, head to the southern Texas coast.
 In Rockport, Texas, members can stay at the Live Oak Country Club with the upgraded golf membership.
 Even in January and February, it’s possible to find temperatures close to 70 degrees here daily.